nominbold/nominbold.github.io/essays/final-project-idea.md

 * If a student request for an event, and the event is chosen to be hosted, it would notify the student that which club is planning to host it.
+* **Recommended Events** page based on the events they attended, it would suggest events that student might want to attend.
+  * adding interests section to match events with the student